svslalom/AWS-DevDay-2019/README.md

 ### Log into AWS

 Log into the AWS account provided for the Dev Day.
 You can reach the sign-in console [here](https://workshops-innovationlab.signin.aws.amazon.com/console).
-Once logged in, you'll retrieve the password to be used with Snowflake in a later step.s
+Once logged in, you'll retrieve the password to be used with Snowflake in a later step.

 1. Log into AWS using your username/password
 ![alt text](images/awssetup-001.png)
 2. Change your password to something you can remember
 ![alt text](images/awssetup-002.png)
-3. Navigate to AWS Systems Manager and click 'Parameter Store'
+3. Navigate to AWS Systems Manager and click 'Parameter Store'.
+SSM Parameter Store is used to store passwords in an encrypted format.
 ![alt text](images/awssetup-003.png)
 4. Retrieve the `snowflake_user` password you will use during the Snowflake steps.
 It will be stored under `/airflow-ecs/SnowflakeCntl`
 ![alt text](images/awssetup-004.png)